kailash-manasarovar/statement/docs/timeline/2025/march.md

 - Susan and I spend some time talking over drinks at the party later that evening.
 - She tells me she would be a pearly queen if they still existed as they are her ancestors.
 - I'm quite impressed.
-- I have forgotten Susan owns an X account which *significantly* repeated a phrase from my [2015 North London rape-gang sexual abuse statement](../2011-to-2020/2015.md#statement-to-the-metropolitan-police) as I was reporting it, on December 5th, Winston May's birthday, in 2024, when I was being battered endlessly online by criminals communicating with law enforcement.
+- I have forgotten Susan owns an X account which *significantly* repeated a phrase from my [2015 North London rape-gang sexual abuse statement](../2011-to-2020/2015.md#statement-to-the-metropolitan-police) as I was tweeting about it, on December 5th, Winston May's birthday, in 2024, when I was being battered endlessly online by criminals communicating with law enforcement.

 ![Are you OK](../../content/images/are-u-okay.png)